Canning Chickpeas | Garbanzos

 Canning chickpeas is a fantastic way to make this versatile ingredient more accessible and convenient to use in various recipes.

 Chickpeas, or chick peas or garbanzos (garbanzo beans), are a type of legume cultivated in warm regions.
-And they have been for thousands of years in the Mediterranean regions and the Middle East.
+And they have been in the Mediterranean regions and the Middle East for thousands of years.

 They are round, beige-colored beans with a nutty, creamy flavor and a firm texture.

-They are a key ingredient in many cuisines, including India, the Middle East, and the Mediterranean.
-Chickpeas can be purchased dried or canned and used in lots of recipes.
+Chickpeas are a key ingredient in many cuisines, including India, the Middle East, and the Mediterranean.
+They can be purchased dried or canned and used in many recipes.

-- Convenience: Having canned chickpeas on hand makes meal prep and cooking more convenient, as they are already cooked and ready to use.
-You can easily add them to soups, salads, and other dishes without cooking them from scratch.
+- Convenience: Keeping canned chickpeas in your pantry makes cooking easier since they’re ready to use.
+Toss them into soups, salads, or other dishes without the extra step of cooking from scratch.

-- Sustainability: Canning chickpeas at home is a more sustainable option than buying canned chickpeas at the store because it reduces packaging waste and energy used in transportation.
+- Sustainability: Canning at home is also a more sustainable option, cutting down on packaging waste and the energy used in transportation.

 - Dried chickpeas: You can purchase dried chickpeas for much less than canned ones.
 We suggest organic chickpeas.